FAQ: Coachella Festival Drug Arrest

 If you possessed the drugs for personal use and have no prior drug convictions, you are eligible for Penal Code section 1000 drug diversion.
 You sign up for drug diversion without entering a guilty plea and the case is dismissed and sealed after the program is completed.

-Since 2022, the Indio judge has allowed defendants with no criminal record an easier option, Penal Code 1001.95 (Judicial Diversion).
-The judge allowed them to complete 40 hours community service, complete an 8 hour online drug education class, and pay a $100 fine to earn a dismissal after only 6 months.
-This easier option is at the discretion of the judge and will probably be an option for most defendants facing charges in 2024 as well.
+Since 2022, the Indio judges have allowed defendants with no criminal record an easier option, Penal Code 1001.95 (Judicial Diversion).
+Most judges have allowed defendants to complete 20-40 hours community service, complete an 8 hour online drug education class, and pay a $100 fine to earn a dismissal after only 6 months.
+This easier option is at the discretion of the judge and will probably be an option for most defendants facing charges in 2025 as well.
 Judicial Diversion was only available for defendants with absolutely no criminal record and low quantities of drugs.

-After your case has been filed, usually in July or early August, it is likely to come up on a background check as a pending matter.
+After your case has been filed, usually in by early July, it is likely to come up on a background check as a pending matter.
 The case may also show as a pending matter while the diversion process is underway.
 After the case is dismissed then it is sealed.
 The arrest and charge will only show up in very limited circumstances.

 Penal Code 1000 was recendly redrafted to help protect immigrants.
 No guilty plea is required to take advantage of the program, so it does not count as a conviction under Federal law.